apollo-hero/cg/README.md

 - App does not use any server-side support, so backend is not needed.

 ## Deliverables
-The project is divided into two phases
+The project is divided into three milestones.

-**Phase I**
+**Milestone I**
+- Developer to use codepen to demonstrate at-least one feature of the candle. (e.g. Changing the flame size of the candle from small to medium to big)

+**Milestone II**
 - Working application as per agreed design and functionality
-- Demo the application on target browsers.
+- Demo the application on target browsers

-**Phase II**
+- Source codes, static assets and other resources of the application
+- Source codes with comments & basic documentation

+**Milestone III**
 - Import project into PhoneGap
 - Demo the application on Android device (using [**PhoneGap developer app**](http://docs.phonegap.com/references/developer-app/)) as per agreed design and functionality
 - Source codes, static assets and other resources of the application
 - Source codes with comments & basic documentation

 ## Timeline
-Phase I : 2 weeks
+Total duration: 2 weeks

-Phase II: 1 week